 Ingredients – What’s Behind the “Magical” Amino Diet Drops?

-So, let’s examine the magic behind the drops.
+So, let’s examine the magic behind these liquid amino acid drops.

 What do they contain, and what are they supposed to do?